-I try and latch onto more of the memory, the face or the voice calling to me, but it twists and dances away as I try and pull it into focus.
-All I can grasp are vague echoes of groaning, shearing metal and a terrifying smell, like meat burning over a chemical fire.
+I try and latch onto more of the memory, the face or the voice calling to me, but the sounds and images twist and dance away as I try and pull each into focus.
+All I can make out are vague echoes of groaning, shearing metal and a terrifying smell, like meat cooking on a chemical fire.

-My best friend, a wiry boy named Arthur Goulsbee – everybody had always called him “Ghoul” – sat next to me, fiddling with his data pad absentmindedly.
-He brushed a strand of unruly dark hair away from his eyes and yawned.
+My best friend, a willowy, foul-mouthed girl named Ghoul – everybody always called her “Ghoul”, her real name is lost in the void in my head – sat next to me, fiddling with a data pad absentmindedly.
+She brushed a strand of unruly dark hair away from her eyes and yawned.

 “It’s probably just another freaking drill.”
-He said as we rushed from our barracks and down the dimly lit station hallway towards the lecture hall, the hallway lights still muted to accommodate night cycle.
+She’d said, moments before, as we rushed out of our barracks and down the dimly lit station hallway towards the lecture hall, the hallway lights still muted to accommodate the interrupted night cycle.
 “The brass loves that shit.”

 “I don’t know.
 This feels different.
 The lieutenant looked a little freaked out.”
-I said.
+I replied.

-Rear Admiral Pierce was already standing at the lectern at the front of the large amphitheater when we slide into our seats, the read admiral’s craggy face a mask of the calm and control only a lifetime of military service can produce.
+Rear Admiral Pierce was already standing at the lectern at the front of the large amphitheater when we slid into our seats.
+Everything about the rear admiral exudes the fierce sense of calm and control only a lifetime of military service can produce.
+I swear, not a single thread of the man is out of place, even in the middle of the night.
+Maybe Ghoul is right, this must be a drill.
 Dark bags hung beneath his grey-blue eyes, which were shot through with red and wider than usual.
 The crowd of teenagers fell silent under his gaze.
-Ghoul rolled his lively blue eyes dramatically and made a show of stowing his data pad ceremoniously into his pack, which sat crumpled between his feet.
+Ghoul rolled her lively blue eyes dramatically and made a show of stowing her thin data pad with a look of mock solemnity on her angular face.

-The room fell silent under the read admiral’s gaze.
-The only sounds were the creaking of seats, the odd cough here and there, and the whisper of fabric as 200 restless cadets in stiff wool uniforms squirmed anxiously.
+The room fell silent under the rear admiral’s icy gaze.
+The only sounds were the creaking of seats, the odd cough, and the whisper of fabric as 200 restless cadets in stiff wool uniforms squirmed anxiously.
 The admiral cleared his throat, smoothed the front of his dark blue naval uniform – a blue so deep it was nearly black – and began to speak.
 When he spoke, his voice was measured and mechanical, the voice of a man clawing for calm as a storm rages in his gut.

 “At 0300 yesterday morning, The Citadel Line was tripped.
 The Ceres array caught multiple burns crossing the belt and burning hard for Earth.
 At 0200 this morning Cydonia base was able to confirm.
-Size and strength are unknown, but from the number of torches burning it appears to be a sizable fleet.”
+Size and strength of the force is unknown, but from the number of torches burning, it appears to be a sizable fleet.”

-As he spoke, the lights in the auditorium dimmed and the holodisplay rendered a model of the solar system in cold blue lines that shimmered in the air above the Admiral’s head.
-A cluster of angry red orbs blinked to life inside the ring of the asteroid belt, leaving thin red trails as the red cluster crept towards the translucent blue orb of Mars on the display.
-It looked like a body scan of a cancerous fingers reaching slowly towards a human heart.
+As he spoke, the lights in the auditorium dimmed and the holodisplay rendered a model of the solar system in cold blue lines that shimmered in the air above the admiral’s head.
+A cluster of angry red orbs blinked to life inside the ring of the asteroid belt, leaving thin red trails stretching backwards into the depths of the system as the red cluster crept towards the translucent blue orb of Mars on the display.
+It looked like a body scan of cancerous fingers reaching slowly towards a defenseless human heart.

 “That’s impossible.”
 I whispered to no one in particular, my mind reeling from the implications.
 “They’re more than halfway to Earth.
 Jesus, they’re past the bulk of the fleet.”

-Ghoul sat stunned, speechless for the first time since I’d met him, two years earlier, on our first day at the academy.
+Ghoul sat stunned, speechless for the first time since I’d met her two years earlier, on our first day at the academy.